Home > Analyses > Industrials > Thomson Reuters Corporation

 Analysis of the company’s bankruptcy risk

-Thomson Reuters Corporation’s Altman Z-Score of nearly 6.9 places it well within the safe zone, indicating a low risk of bankruptcy and strong financial stability:
+The Altman Z-Score places Thomson Reuters securely in the safe zone, indicating low bankruptcy risk and strong financial stability:

 altman z score analysis